OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-26.md

 ## Matthew 26:20

-When evening came, Jesus was reclining at the table with the twelve disciples.
+When evening arrived, Jesus was at the table with the twelve disciples.

 ## Matthew 26:21